19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spellcasting/Spellcasting.md

 ## Duration

 All [Spells](Spells.md) have a specified duration.
-The spell's effect lasts for the duration.
+The spell's effect lasts *for the duration*.

-- A [Spell](Spells.md) with a duration of "None" simply apply their effect once and then end.
+- A [Spell](Spells.md) with a duration of "None" simply applies their effect once and then ends.
 - Some [Spells](Spells.md) require [Concentration](Concentration.md) for their duration to continue.

-## Casting Movement and Noise

-Spellcasting requires ***two free hands*** for complex hand movements.
-You must speak an otherworldly incantation, and the sound booms with arcane energy unless otherwise noted.

 ## Spell Range